 These were soon joined by the Arlésiennes wearing their local costume.

-These colorful religious and folk processions became so popular with the crowds, that in 1921 the bishop of Aix authorized a gypsy Mass in the crypt where Sara’s casket lies.
+These colourful religious and folk processions became so popular with the crowds, that in 1921 the bishop of Aix authorised a gypsy Mass in the crypt where Sara’s casket lies.

-After a long battle, the Marquis also obtained for the cult of Sainte Sara to be recognized by the Church.
+After a long battle, the Marquis also obtained for the cult of Sainte Sara to be recognised by the Church.

 On May 25, 1935, Gypsies obtained the right to carry Sara and partially immersed her statue in the sea during the procession of Les Saintes-Maries-de-la-Mer.